By offering the right environment we can guide baby's

 She will be awakened less easily and therefore is

-able to sleep longer stretches little by little.
+able to do longer stretches little by little.

 Notice the 'is able to': at this age, other factors besides food enter